 Canadians use between 9 and 15 billion plastic bags a year - that's enough to circle the globe a whopping 55 times.
 And that's a lot of oil being used to make single-use bags that are discarded a few minutes after use.
 Going plastic-free can be a challenge - and that's no joke.
 Plastic is everywhere.

-Canada’s one-stop resource for taking action on plastic waste - Coming April 2019
+Canada’s one-stop resource for taking action on plastics - Coming April 2019

 Canadians are keenly aware of the consequences tied to plastic waste and are eager to learn how they can reduce the impact of choices they make as individuals, businesses, and governments.